karmaniverous/stan-core/.stan/system/stan.todo.md

   - [ ] `prepareImports` returns summaries and supports `onStage` callback (engine silent by default).

 - Testing (engine)
+  - [ ] Replace any lingering console spies with assertions on returned data and callback invocations; ensure all tests pass in BORING/non‑TTY environments.
+  - [ ] Add coverage for `onArchiveWarnings` and `onStage` callbacks (including “omitted callback” no‑op paths).
   - [ ] Update tests that currently spy on console; assert returned data and/or callback invocations.
   - [ ] Add tests for the callback paths (`onArchiveWarnings`, `onStage`) and for absence of side effects when callbacks are omitted.